The Holocaust in Estonia: Foreign Jews

-After the German invasion of Lithuania, Latvia and Estonia, it was the intention of the Nazi government to use the three Baltic countries as one of their main areas of mass genocide.
-Consequently, Jews from countries outside the Baltics were deported there to be killed.
+The Nazis intended mass genocide after the German invasion of Lithuania, Latvia and Estonia.
+Jews from countries outside the Baltics were deported there to be killed.
 An estimated 10,000 Jews were killed in Estonia after having been deported to camps there from elsewhere in eastern Europe.
-The Nazi regime also established 22 concentration camps in occupied Estonian territory for foreign Jews, where they would be used as slave laborers.
+The Nazi regime established 22 Nazi concentration camps in occupied Estonian territory for foreign Jews, where they were slave labor.
 The largest, Vaivara concentration camp, served as a transit camp and processed 20,000 Jews from Latvia and the Lithuanian ghettos.
 Usually able-bodied men were selected to work in the oil shale mines in northeastern Estonia.
 Women, children, and old people were killed on arrival.

 At least two trainloads of Central European Jews were deported to Estonia and were killed on arrival at the Kalevi-Liiva site near Jägala concentration camp.

 Murder of foreign Jews at Kalevi-Liiva

-According to testimony of the survivors, at least two transports with about 2,100–2,150 Central European Jews, arrived at the railway station at Raasiku, one from Theresienstadt (Terezin) with Czechoslovakian Jews and one from Berlin with German citizens.
+According to testimony of the survivors, at least two transports with about 2,100–2,150 Central European Jews, arrived at the railway station at Raasiku, one from Theresienstadt (Terezín) with Czechoslovak Jews and one from Berlin with German citizens.
 Around 1,700–1,750 people were immediately taken to an execution site at the Kalevi-Liiva sand dunes and shot.
 About 450 people were selected for work at the Jägala concentration camp.

 Transport Be 1.9.1942 from Theresienstadt arrived at the Raasiku station on September 5, 1942, after a five-day trip.
 According to testimony given to Soviet authorities by Ralf Gerrets, one of the accused at the 1961 war crimes trials in USSR, eight busloads of Estonian auxiliary police had arrived from Tallinn.
 The selection process was supervised by Ain-Ervin Mere, chief of Security Police in Estonia; those transportees not selected for slave labor were sent by bus to a killing site near the camp.
 Later the police, in teams of 6 to 8 men, killed the Jews by machine gun fire.
 During later investigations, however, some guards of camp denied the participation of police and said that executions were done by camp personnel.
 On the first day, a total of 900 people were murdered in this way.
 Gerrets testifies that he had fired a pistol at a victim who was still making noises in the pile of bodies.
 The whole operation was directed by SS commanders Heinrich Bergmann and Julius Geese.
 Few witnesses pointed out Heinrich Bergmann as the key figure behind the extermination of Estonian gypsies.
 In the case of Be 1.9.1942, the only ones chosen for labor and to survive the war were a small group of young women who were taken through a series of concentration camps in Estonia, Poland and Germany to Bergen-Belsen, where they were liberated.
 Camp commandant Laak used the women as sex slaves, killing many after they had outlived their usefulness.